MilesMorales160/IVR11-IITISOC-24/README.md

 CONTRIBUTIONS
 VIGNESWAR: Gear design, code for Electronic Differential.
-NISANTH: Design of differential  gear housing, housing shell plate, friction plate, pressure plates, hub, pin.
-Overall assembly in a precise manner.
+NISANTH: Design of differential  gear housing, housing, steel plate, friction plate, pressure plates, hub, pin.
+Overall assembly of the model.
-NIHAL: FEA, Assembly of the gears into the overall assembly in a precise manner.
+NIHAL: FEA, Assembly of the gears into the overall assembly.
 PRAVEEN: Bearings, Getting resources and Documentation.

 References: